About ABOMA

 ABOMA Events

 are scheduled each quarter of the year.
-The next event is the Annual Meeting and Holiday Luncheon—December 3rd at the University Club with an attendance of approximately 250 members.
 Events are for ABOMA Members only.
 Prior to each event, reservations can be made through the ABOMA website.
-Event notification is sent to all members via email indicating when reservations for each event can be made. click here to view ABOMA events
+Event notification is sent to all members via email indicating when reservations for each event can be made.

 In additional, the ABOMA Office and ABOMA’s Web site (www.aboma.com) provides information on programs, labor agreements, employee training, life safety and supplier members.